 We recommend a general training for all employees, even those with desk jobs who do not ordinarily deal with clinical matters.
 This includes:

 This training can be part of or combined with general safety training, if you offer that, too.

-This teaches employees about the nature of isotopes your facility has, how radioactive the materials are, including metrics for measuring radiation levels.
+This training instructs employees about the nature of isotopes your facility has, how radioactive the materials are, including metrics for measuring radiation levels.